 Actually, 24 hrs is probably excessive unless we’re dealing with one of those vac packed joints from the supermarket that’s wetter that the proverbial otter’s pocket when you open it up.
 A fresh joint from the butchers should only need a couple of hours, if that.

-Now let’s consider Plan B, only really required for joints of pork, not skin strips.
+Now let’s consider Plan B – for when you don’t have 24 hours, only really required for joints of pork, not skin strips.
 I’ve experimented with half a dozen techniques, the most consistent appears to be to score, then scald the skin with a kettle full of boiling water.
 You’ll have to thoroughly pat dry after you do it, then give it as much time as possible to dry out, but with a little oil and salt on the dry skin you should still have a good end result.

 - Cut the skin from the joint with an extremely sharp knife, its ok to leave some fat on the skin, but not too much

-- Preheat the oven to full whack, works particularly well on a Neff oven set to circo-roast (mixture of oven and top heat)
+- Preheat the oven to 180 C, works particularly well on a Neff oven set to circo-roast (mixture of oven and top heat)

 - Cut the skin into strips and lay out on a baking tray, if you want nice straight strips, cover with baking paper and rest another tray on top

-- Place in the oven, give it 5 minutes, then turn heat down to 200 and bake for about 45 minutes to an hour or until crunchy.
+- Place in the oven and bake for 45 minutes to an hour or until crunchy.
 If using the tray-weight you can remove it and the paper after 10-15 mins and expose the strips to the heat

 - sprinkle on some truffle salt and some finely ground black pepper and leave to cool for a few minutes (this also hardens them up a bit)